jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-29-upstream-productivity.md

 Similarly, when you do not truly care about the things you're trying to get done, it always feels like a huge uphill battle.

+Anything you put out into the world contains [traces of your energy when you created it](https://www.youtube.com/watch?v=3TNm8MJXKfc).
+All work is a form of energy transfer.

+People just know whether you're just just dicking around or genuinly care about work you put out.

-But when you [truly care about the work you do](https://jakobgreenfeld.com/way-of-man-deida) and your body feels amazing, productivity becomes effortless.
+When you [truly care about the work you do](https://jakobgreenfeld.com/way-of-man-deida) and your body feels amazing, productivity becomes effortless.

+You're getting stuff done that matters to you and others.

 So what productivity boils down to is taking care of your body and finding a mission you can fully get behind.